List of His Dark Materials and The Book of Dust characters: Lord Asriel

 Lord Asriel is a member of the English aristocracy and Lyra's father.
 His dæmon Stelmaria is a snow leopard.

 Asriel had an affair with Marisa Coulter, a married woman, leading to Lyra's birth.
-Asriel kills Mrs Coulter's husband after he finds out, but is spared imprisonment because of laws allowing self-defence.
+Asriel kills Mrs Coulter's husband after he finds out, but is spared imprisonment because of laws allowing self and family defence.
 As a part of his punishment, he is barred from seeing Lyra, but he takes an interest in her raising, delivering her to Jordan College and visiting her.
 Lyra grows up believing Asriel to be her uncle rather than her father.

 Asriel is described as being "a tall man with powerful shoulders, a fierce dark face, and eyes that seem to flash and glitter with savage laughter".
 Possessed of enormous determination and willpower, he is fierce in nature and commands great respect in both the political and academic spheres, being a military leader and a fellow of Jordan College.
 In Northern Lights, he is able to build a bridge to another world, where he assembles an army to oppose The Authority, an angel that claims to be God.
 Asriel dies alongside Mrs Coulter killing Metatron, the Authority's regent.

-In the unabridged audiobooks, Lord Asriel is voiced by Sean Barrett; on stage in the UK's Royal National Theatre production, he was played by Timothy Dalton; in the BBC Radio dramatisation, he is voiced by Terence Stamp.
-In the film adaptation, he is played by Daniel Craig while Chris Edgerly voices him in the video game adaption.
+In the unabridged audiobooks, Lord Asriel is voiced by Sean Barrett; on stage in the UK's Royal National Theatre production, he was played by Timothy Dalton; in the 2003 BBC Radio dramatisation, he is voiced by Terence Stamp.
+In the film adaptation, he is played by Daniel Craig while Chris Edgerly voices him in the video game adaptation.
 James McAvoy plays the character in the His Dark Materials TV series.